Texas Tennis History

 WCT in Texas

-Before the beginning of the “open era,” tennis was a divided sport with professional and amateur players competing in separate events.
-That changed in 1968 when the British Lawn Tennis Association voted to conduct Wimbledon as an open tournament.
-The decision signified the dawning of a new era in professional tennis.
+Before the dawn of the “Open Era,” tennis was a divided sport, with professional and amateur players restricted to separate events.
+This changed in 1968 when the British Lawn Tennis Association made the groundbreaking decision to conduct Wimbledon as an open tournament.
+The move marked the beginning of a new chapter in professional tennis, one that would revolutionize the sport.

-As television potential developed, avid sports fan and promoter Lamar Hunt, in partnership with his nephew, Al Hill Jr. and New Orleans sports entrepreneur Dave Dixon, set out to create World Championship Tennis (WCT), a new professional men’s tennis enterprise.
-They signed six top amateurs and two pros, marketing them as the “Handsome Eight.”
-They included Dennis Ralston, John Newcombe, Tony Roche, Cliff Drysdale, Earl Buchholz, Niki Pilić, Roger Taylor and Pierre Barthès.
+Recognizing the growing appeal of tennis and its potential as a televised sport, Lamar Hunt, an avid sports fan and visionary promoter, joined forces with his nephew, Al Hill Jr., and New Orleans sports entrepreneur Dave Dixon to create World Championship Tennis (WCT), a bold new professional men’s tennis tour.
+Together, they signed six of the world’s top amateurs and two pros, branding them as the “Handsome Eight.”
+The group included tennis luminaries such as Dennis Ralston, John Newcombe, Tony Roche, Cliff Drysdale, Earl Buchholz, Niki Pilić, Roger Taylor, and Pierre Barthès.

-Hunt later assumed control of WCT and brought in former touring pro Mike Davies, who signed some of the world’s top players.
-Each agreed to play a number of tournaments each year that led to an annual, high-profile championship in Dallas.
-In time WCT expanded to present two simultaneous 32-player tours competing in events around the world.
+As WCT grew, Lamar Hunt assumed full control and brought in former touring professional Mike Davies to expand its influence.
+Under their leadership, WCT signed some of the world’s most prominent players, who committed to an annual circuit of tournaments culminating in a high-profile championship in Dallas.
+WCT soon expanded to include two simultaneous 32-player tours competing in events across the globe, further solidifying its international reputation.